lilsugsy/R3F-ScrollControls-Tutorial-With-Gsap/README.md

 ## Getting Started with Create React App
 - Download the repository,
-- unzip it,
+- Unzip it,
-- rename the folder to be what you want your project to be called
+- Rename the folder to be what you want your project to be called
-- open the folder in your VS Code
+- Open the folder in your VS Code
 - Open a new integrated terminal within the folder
-- run 'npm i' to install the node modules
+- Run 'npm i' to install the node modules
-- run npm start once the modules have installed
+- Run npm start once the modules have installed

+## Notes
+This is a basic project to get you up and running.
+Here are some suggestions on how you can improve:
+- Add custom fonts
+- Make responsive
+- Add better shadows (play around with lighting and element positions, what can cast/receive shadows etc...)
+- Make the canvas background change colour on scroll
+- Make multi page using Routers (play with animating things in and out)